-Untold Nauvoo Stories History Symposium Friday, February 3rd and Saturday, February 4th, 2023 The City of Nauvoo, Nauvoo Tourism Office, Nauvoo Area Chamber of Commerce, Joseph Smith Historic Site, Historic Nauvoo, and Nauvoo Historical Society will sponsor its annual gathering to celebrate the full richness of Nauvoo's history.
+Untold Nauvoo Stories Symposium is being held on Friday, February 9th and Saturday, February 10th, 2024 from 1-5 pm.
+The City of Nauvoo, Nauvoo Tourism Office, Nauvoo Area Chamber of Commerce, Joseph Smith Historic Site, and Nauvoo Historical Society sponsors this annual gathering to celebrate the full richness of Nauvoo's history.

 Nauvoo has a very broad and diverse history, from its' Native American peoples, its' origins as a river town with Captain James White, early settlement by John Moffitt, his extended family and other early Scottish/Irish settlers.